 However, unlike many Rajput rulers, the Mewars didn't submit to the Mughals.
 Pressure was applied, in the form of a grueling attack on the fort by Mughal Emperor Akbar in 1567.
 His army had to dig tunnels to reach the fort walls, and then blast the walls with mines and cannons to breach them, but finally succeed in taking over the fort in 1568.
 Rana Udai Singh II had already made his getaway, leaving the fort in the hands of his chieftains.
 Tens of thousands of common folk were slaughtered by Akbar's army and another round of mass immolation was committed by Rajput women inside the fort.

 The Mewar capital was subsequently re-established in Udaipur (where the royal family continues to live and has converted part of their palace into a museum).
-Akbar's eldest son, Jehangir, ended up giving the fort back to the Mewars in 1616.
-However, they never resettled there.
+Akbar's eldest son, Jehangir, ended up giving the fort back to the Mewars in 1616 as part of a peaceful alliance treaty.
+However, the terms of the treaty prevented them from carrying out any repair or reconstruction works.
+Later on, Maharana Fateh Singh added a few palace structures during his reign from 1884 to 1930.
 Locals have built homes inside the fort though, forming a whole village within its walls.

 Chittorgarh Fort is spread across 700 acres atop a 180 meter (590 foot) high hill about two hours northeast of Udaipur, in the southern part of Rajasthan state.
 The hill and fort are situated near the Gambhiri River, making the setting particularly spectacular.